Alvin Okoro

-Alvin Obinna Okoro (born 26 March 2005) is an Italian professional football player who plays as a left-winger for club Juventus Next Gen, on loan from Venezia.
+Alvin Obinna Okoro (born 26 March 2005) is an Italian professional footballer who plays as a forward or left winger for Serie B club Südtirol, on loan from Venezia.

 Club career

 After coming through the youth ranks of Pordenone, Okoro made his professional debut for the club on 18 April 2022, coming in as a substitute for Leonardo Candellone at the 62nd minute of the Serie B game against Benevento: at 17 years and 23 days, he became the youngest player to feature in a league match during the 2021-22 season.

+Venezia

 On 1 September 2022, Okoro officially joined Venezia on a permanent deal.

+Loan to Vis Pesaro

 On 10 August 2024, Okoro joined Serie C club Vis Pesaro on a season-long loan.

+Loan to Juventus Next Gen

-On 16 August 2025, Okoro was loaned by Juventus Next Gen, with an option to buy.
+On 16 August 2025, Okoro was loaned to Juventus Next Gen, with an option to buy.

+Loan to Juve Stabia

+On 2 February 2026, Okoro moved on a new loan to Juve Stabia in Serie B.

+Loan to Südtirol

+On 29 August 2026, Okoro joined Serie B side Südtirol on a season-long loan.

+International career

+Okoro represented Italy at the 2025 FIFA U-20 World Cup.

 Personal life

 Born in Italy, Okoro is of Nigerian descent.